Skip to content

 },

-registry.ts already merges your column onto the built-in registry, so import its exported registry and pass it to Provider:
+registry.ts already merges your column onto the built-in registry.
+Pass its exported registry to createLatticeApp — the same one-call bootstrap from installation, now made aware of your custom cells:

 import "../css/app.css";